 The Crusader States controlled all the coastal strip of the Eastern Mediterranean Sea; in ancient times it was the land where the Phoenicians had established a strong maritime power and developed trade routes across the whole Mediterranean Sea.
 The European knights who were the ruling class of the Crusader States were unable to directly exploit the commercial potential of their possessions; the emerging Italian maritime republics (Amalfi, Pisa, Genoa and Venice) acquired trading posts in many ports along the coast.
 Over time Genoa and Venice established a sort of protectorate over the ports and intervened in the internal affairs of the Crusader States.

-A series of mountain ranges of which the highest ones are located in Lebanon provided the coastal strip with a natural defence; the crusaders built strong castles which controlled the passes to the coast; this section covers castles in today's Syria and Turkey; they belonged to the County of Tripoli or to the Principality of Antioch, the border between the two states being approximately set near the castle of Marqab.
+A series of mountain ranges of which the highest ones are located in Lebanon provided the coastal strip with a natural defence; the crusaders built strong castles which controlled the passes to the coast; this section chiefly covers castles in today's Syria and Turkey which belonged to the County of Tripoli or to the Principality of Antioch, the border between the two states being approximately set near the castle of Marqab.
 The most impressive castles were built and defended by the Knights Templars or by the Knights Hospitallers, two military orders endorsed by the Catholic Church to support the Crusader States.

 The Crusader States rarely acted as a sort of confederation; they often had dynastic disputes; occasionally they allied with Muslim principalities against another Christian nation.
-The Muslim effort to reconquer the region was initially led by the atabegs of Aleppo and then by Saladin who in 1187 seized Jerusalem; the Crusader States enjoyed a period of respite when the Mongols invaded the region; in 1260 however the Mongols were defeated by the Mamelukes who then turned their attention to the last remaining crusader possessions.
+The Muslim effort to reconquer the region was initially led by the atabegs of Aleppo and then by Saladin who in 1187 retook Jerusalem; the Crusader States enjoyed a period of respite when the Mongols invaded the region; in 1260 however the Mongols were defeated by the Mamelukes who then turned their attention to the last remaining crusader possessions.
 In 1302, by capturing Arwad, the Mamelukes eradicated the Crusader States from Asian soil (with the exception of the Kingdom of Cyprus which was eventually conquered by the Ottomans in 1571).